Absolute Q.E. Corrupts Absolutely

 Fedxit is a must.

-In addition, money needs to be redefined as a refrained and practical means to these ends, while a new monetary system with interest free rates controlled by the People’s Representatives and not the Federal Reserve, along with competing currencies produced by the market, needs to be instated in order to reflate the economy free of cost and end the wealth transfer to the supra rich.
+And finally, a new monetary system with interest free rates controlled by the People’s Representatives and not the Federal Reserve, along with competing currencies produced by the market, needs to be instated in order to reflate the economy free of cost and directly revitalize the mom and pop businesses (or the middle class/engine of the economy, in financial parlance) while ending the wealth transfer to the supra rich (aka Fed to Wall Street Oligarchs transfer).

 The pursuit of Money above everything else has even trickled down in the Church, where the relentless quest for earthly riches has replaced the truth of God’s Word and His plan for the family.
 See Ministry Money and the Tithe Lie and Has God planned BIG Things for our Lives?